whitequark/blog/source/_posts/2012-10-02-parsing-ruby.markdown

 Suppose you need to parse a chunk of Ruby code (and by Ruby I obviously mean Ruby 1.9).
 What options do you have?
 <!--more-->

+**Update:** as of 2012-11-08, I don't use the present Melbourne fork anymore, as RubyParser has advanced steadily and now can handle everything I want.
+See also [this github issue](https://github.com/seattlerb/ruby_parser/issues/62); the post is preserved as-is for historical reasons.

 I want to rip it, rip it
 ------------------------